awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. It can take a few minutes for the instance to be ready for you to connect to it\.
 Check that your instance has passed its status checks\.
 You can view this information in the **Status Checks** column\.

-## Step 3: Create an Application in AWS CodeDeploy<a name="S3-create-deployment"></a>
+## Step 3: Create an Application in CodeDeploy<a name="S3-create-deployment"></a>

-In AWS CodeDeploy, an *application* is an identifier, in the form of a name, for the code you want to deploy\.
-AWS CodeDeploy uses this name to ensure the correct combination of revision, deployment configuration, and deployment group are referenced during a deployment\.
-You select the name of the AWS CodeDeploy application you create in this step when you create your pipeline later in this tutorial\.
+In CodeDeploy, an *application* is an identifier, in the form of a name, for the code you want to deploy\.
+CodeDeploy uses this name to ensure the correct combination of revision, deployment configuration, and deployment group are referenced during a deployment\.
+You select the name of the CodeDeploy application you create in this step when you create your pipeline later in this tutorial\.

-**To create an application in AWS CodeDeploy**
+**To create an application in CodeDeploy**

-1. Open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+1. Open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.

 1. If the **Applications** page does not appear, on the AWS CodeDeploy menu, choose **Applications**\.